wvwwvwwv/scalable-concurrent-containers/README.md

 ## `HashCache`

-[`HashCache`](#hashcache) is a 32-way associative concurrent cache that is based on the [`HashMap`](#hashmap) implementation. [`HashCache`](#hashcache) does not keep track of the least recently used entry in the entire cache, instead each bucket maintains a doubly linked list of occupied entries which is updated on access to entries in order to keep track of the least recently used entry within the bucket.
+[`HashCache`](#hashcache) is a 32-way associative concurrent cache based on the [`HashMap`](#hashmap) implementation. [`HashCache`](#hashcache) does not keep track of the least recently used entry in the entire cache.
+Instead, each bucket maintains a doubly linked list of occupied entries, which is updated on entry access.

 ### Examples

-The LRU entry in a bucket is evicted when a new entry is being inserted and the bucket is full.
+The LRU entry in a bucket is evicted when a new entry is inserted, and the bucket is full.

 ```rust
 use scc::HashCache;